pixel

 Take it from Frank…

-When asked what advice Frank had for others dealing with a sports-related injury, he said “I strongly advise you to make UBMD Orthopaedics and Sports Medicine your first choice.
+When asked what advice Frank had for others dealing with a sports-related injury, he said “I strongly advise you to make UBMD Orthopaedics & Sports Medicine your first choice.
 I could not have set the American record without them.
 My hip can take whatever I give it with no pain and my range of motion has improved.
 It might even be better than my original hip.”

-So, even though time will continue to move along, you can pretty much guarantee that Frank will be moving right along with it, thanks to Dr. Boyle and everyone at UBMD Orthopaedics and Sports Medicine.
+So, even though time will continue to move along, you can pretty much guarantee that Frank will be moving right along with it, thanks to Dr. Boyle and everyone at UBMD Orthopaedics & Sports Medicine.